aome510/hackernews-TUI/config.md

 To enable viewing an article's content in reader mode with `ArticleView`, user will need to install **additional** tools and specify the `article_parse_command` config option.

-An `article_parse_command` must be a command that returns result of the following schema:
+An `article_parse_command` must be a command that returns result with the following schema:

 ```typescript
 type result_schema = {